Battle of Vientiane: Movement to contact

 Elements of Kong Le's Bataillon Parachutistes 2 had chased pro-Phoumi forces from Paksan on 22 September and still occupied it.
 Faced with a new threat to this bastion, Kong Le rushed additional troops from Vientiane some 150 kilometers to Paksan to reinforce it against the arrival of Phoumi's troops.
 Some residual anti-Kong Le forces led by Colonel Kouprasith Abhay emerged in the power vacuum this left, bidding for control of the capital, and the parachutist reinforcements had to be returned to the capital.
 As a result, Phoumi's assault element suffered no serious opposition, and rolled into Paksan.
 At the same time, the BP 1 paratroopers who were on Phoumi's side were airdropped on the Royal Lao Army headquarters at Chinimao, on the verge of the capital.
 Suspicious of Kouprasith's ambitions, Phoumi appointed Brigadier General Bounleut Sanichanh as commander-in-chief of the counter-coup forces.

 At 10:30 on 10 December 1960, representatives of Kong Le departed for Hanoi to formalize a pact between Kong Le's Forces Armees Neutralistes (Neutral Armed Forces) and the People's Army of Vietnam (PAVN).
-At 09:00 the following day, a dozen PAVN artillery advisers landed in Vientiane and unloaded half a dozen 122mm mortars and four 105mm howitzers to reinforce FAN, thus beginning a Soviet-backed airlift.
+At 09:00 the following day, a dozen PAVN artillery advisers landed in Vientiane and unloaded half a dozen 122 mm mortars and four 105 mm howitzers to reinforce FAN, thus beginning a Soviet-backed airlift.
 Meanwhile, a scratch force of Phoumists launched a flanking movement from Savannakhet through Thailand to Chinimao.

 Kong Le spent 11 and 12 December trying to whip up the Vientiane citizenry's support for FAN.
 Phoumi's forces had pushed through Paksan and were crossing the Nam Ngum (Ngum River) only 50 kilometers from Vientiane.
 GMS 1 was slated to circle north of the capital and close in on Wattay Airbase in Vientiane's western outskirts.
 GM B would drive straight down Route 13 to hook up with Kouprasith's troops in Chinaimo.